-A: ASSE 1019 is an industry standard that establishes the design and performance standards for wall frost-proof wall hydrants.
-These wall frost-proof wall hydrants shall be freeze-resistant, automatic draining, and contain an integral permanent device to prevent backflow and backpressure.
-The “A” in the ASSE 1019-A focuses specifically on devices that prevent back-siphonage and backpressure and have at least two mechanisms (including a check valve) to avoid and relieve backpressure.
+A: ASSE 1019 is an industry-standard establishing the design and performance standards for wall frost-proof wall hydrants.
+These wall frost-proof wall hydrants shall be freeze-resistant, automatically draining, and contain an integral permanent device to prevent backflow and backpressure.
+The “A” in the ASSE 1019-A focuses on devices that prevent back-siphonage and backpressure and have at least two mechanisms (including a check valve) to avoid and relieve back pressure.
 The hose must be removed to drain the frost-proof wall hydrant to prevent damage from freezing.

 A: Arrowhead Brass products are lead-free, except for the gas and log lighter valves and products.
 Champion Irrigation products are not lead-free and are not intended to be used for human consumption.

 A: We do not recommend using a hose timer if you have an anti-siphon hose bib or frost-proof wall hydrant.
-While great for irrigation purposes, Timers require you to leave your hose bib or frost-proof wall hydrant turned on with continuous pressure for long periods of time.
-Leaving your hose bib or frost-proof wall hydrant open for extended periods is against the ASSE 1019 certification for back-flow prevention mentioned in question #4, and the constant pressure, even if the water is not flowing, will cause damage to the back-flow prevention check valve.
+While great for irrigation purposes, Timers require you to leave your hose bib or frost-proof wall hydrant turned on with continuous pressure for long periods.
+Leaving your hose bib or frost-proof wall hydrant open for extended periods is against the ASSE 1019 certification for backflow prevention.
+The constant pressure, even if the water is not flowing, will cause damage to the backflow prevention check valve.